 How to Use a Menstrual Cup?

-You may have heard of menstrual cups, and is probably asking yourself: What exactly is it and how does the menstrual cup work?
+You may have heard of menstrual cups, and is probably asking yourself: What exactly is it and how does it work?

 Here, you can find everything you need to know about how to use a menstrual cup or Anigan EvaCup – we will explain it all in 6 simple steps.

 What is EvaCup?

 The EvaCup is FDA approved feminine hygiene product, made in US facility, with 100% medical grade silicone – it’s safe and reusable for up to 10 years.

 Who Invented the Cup?

 According to Wikipedia.com, "Leona Chalmers patented the first usable commercial cup in 1937.
-Later menstrual cups were patented in 1935, 1937, and 1950.
+Later the menstrual cups were patented in 1935, 1937, and 1950.
 The Tassaway brand of menstrual cups was introduced in the 1960s, but it was not a commercial success.
-Early menstrual cups were made of rubber.
+Early cups were made of rubber.
 Today, both silicone and rubber models are available.
 Most are reusable, though there is at least one brand of disposable menstrual cups currently manufactured."